brugr9/UEPluginVolumeCreator/README.md

 #### 4.4.6.
 Light Source Actor

-Plugin "Volume Creator" provides with a Light Source Actor (Blueprint Class: `BP_LightSource`), which can optionally be attached to a volume rendering actor.
+Plugin "Volume Creator" provides with a "Light Source Actor" (Blueprint Class: `BP_LightSource`), which can optionally be attached to a volume rendering actor.
 The Light Source Actor serves as a lighting source to illuminate the volume rendering.

 ![Blueprint Actor BP_LightSource in Viewport](Docs/BP_LightSource.png "Blueprint Actor BP_LightSource in Viewport")<br>*Fig. 4.4.6.1.: Blueprint Actor BP_LightSource &ndash; Viewport*